India in Pictures: 22 Beautiful Places to Photograph

 When it comes to photography, few destinations in the world can equal the rich mix of opportunities that can be enjoyed in India.
-From its colorful street scenes with their numerous festivals, to its many majestic old palaces and fortresses, this dynamic country has more than found its mojo in recent decades.
+From its colorful street scenes with their numerous festivals and temples to its many majestic old palaces and fortresses, this dynamic country has more than found its mojo in recent decades.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.